buhfur/buhfur.github.io/_docs/rhcsa-review.md

 `dnf config-manager --add-repo=file:///repo/BaseOS` -> if the installation disk files have been copied to /repo , use this command to create a client repo file using the BaseOS

+`dnf repolist all` -> lists all enabled/disabled repos being used on the server

+`dnf repolist` -> only lists active repos being used on the server

 `dnf info <package>`

 `dnf group list` -> list diff packages groups which are bundles of packages you can install at the same time